 The two plots in Figure 14.21 allow detecting a specific type of heteroscedasticity when the residuals variability changes with the increase of fitted values.
 The plot of absolute residuals vs fitted is more appropriate for models, where the scale parameter is calculated based on absolute values of residuals (e.g. the model with Laplace distribution) and relates to MAE (Subsection 11.2.1), while the squared residuals vs fitted shows whether the variance of residuals is stable or not (thus making it more suitable for models with Normal and related distributions).
 Furthermore, the squared residuals plot might be challenging to read due to outliers, so the first one might help detect the heteroscedasticity even when the scale is supposed to rely on squared errors.
 What we want to see on these plots is for all the points to lie in the same corridor for lower and for the higher fitted values and for the red line to be parallel to the x-axis.
 In our case, there is a slight increase in the line.
 Furthermore, the variability of residuals around 1000 is lower than the one around 2000, indicating that we have heteroscedasticity in residuals.
 In our case, this is caused by the wrong transformations in the model (see Section 14.3), so to fix the issue, we should switch to a multiplicative model.

 Another diagnostics tool that might become useful in some situations is the plot of absolute and squared standardised residuals versus fitted values.
 They have a similar idea to the previous plots, but they might change slightly because of the standardisation (mean is equal to 0 and scale is equal to 1).
-These plots become especially useful if the changing variance is modelled explicitly (e.g. via a regression model or a GARCH-type of model.
-This feature is not yet supported in ADAM):
+These plots become especially useful if the changing variance is modelled explicitly (e.g. via a regression model or a GARCH-type of model, see discussion in Chapter 17):

 In our case, the plots in Figure 14.22 do not give an additional message.
 We already know that there is slight heteroscedasticity and that we need to transform the response variable.